ducciopiovani/Data-on-Teresina-/README.md

 **calculate_old_accessibility.cpp**: In this code we first calculate the flows with the gravity and radiation models, and then use the flows
                                    to calculate the accessibility to employment of every every zone.
 This codes uses the old travel times as a cost function for the flows.
-The values of the parameters must durind the exeution of the code (A small example will follow).
+The values of the parameters must be given during the exeution of the code (A small example will follow).

 **calculate_brt_accessibility.cpp** :  Here we repeat the same calculation but with the predicted travel times after the brt introduction.

-**calibrate_models.cpp** : In this file we calibrate the models that require calibration, using Sorensen's index.
+**calibrate_models.cpp** : In this file we calibrate the models (that require calibration), using Sorensen's index.

-**gravity_models_functions.cpp** : In this file all the functions necessary to calculates the flows using the gravity models are contained.
+**gravity_models_functions.cpp** : In this file you will find all the functions necessary to calculate the flows using the gravity models.

 **radiation_models_functions.cpp** : In this file all the functions necessary to calculate the flows using the radiation models are contained.